snehpatel38/customer_segmentation/README.md

 ### Results
 - The clustering analysis provides insights into customer segments, such as high-spending, low-spending, and medium-spending groups, based on annual income and spending score.

+### Contributing
+- Pull requests are welcome.
+For major changes, please open an issue to discuss what you would like to change.